 People with trachoma may not experience symptoms (asymptomatic) and the condition may go unrecognised, unless it’s specifically looked for.

 Without medical treatment, recurrent infections and inflammation can cause corneal scarring and eyelid deformities.
 A common late complication is eyelid inversion (entropion) – the lashes turn inwards (trichiasis) and continually rub against the cornea.
 This irritation can cause vision loss and blindness in the long term.

 The incidence of trachoma is high among Aboriginal populations

-Trachoma remains rife in many Aboriginal communities in outback Australia.
-Depending on the area, community disease rates range from five per cent to more than 20 per cent.
+Trachoma remains rife in many remote Aboriginal communities in Australia.
+Depending on the area, community disease rates range from less than 5% to more than 20%.

 Risk factors of trachoma

 Trachoma is linked to poor personal and community hygiene, and is often associated with poverty.